cs2103aug2015-t11-2j/main/User-Guide.md

      * `-help` - See all the commands available
      * `exit` - Exit Yui using the command bar

-To learn more details of Just_Do features, refer to the 'Feature Details' section below.
+To learn more details of Yui's features, refer to the 'Feature Details' section below.

 # Feature Details
 ## Add Events